The concept of Cheeger deformations on fiber bundles with compact structure group: Cheeger deformations on associated fiber bundles

 where $\kappa_t$ is as in Theorem \ref{thm:curvaturasec} and $\tilde z_t$ is non-negative. \end{theorem} \begin{proof} The proof follows from a direct use of Gray--O'Neill curvature formula and Claim \ref{claim:lift}.
 Observe that

-Let $\tilde z_t$ be three times the norm squared of the integrability tensor of $\bar \pi$ applied to $\mathcal{L}_{\bar \pi}\tilde C_t^{-1}\tilde X,\mathcal{L}_{\bar \pi}\tilde C_t^{-1}\tilde Y$ (see \cite{gw} for details).
+Let $\tilde z_t$ be three times the norm squared of the integrability tensor of $\overline\pi$ applied to $\mathcal{L}_{\overline\pi}\tilde C_t^{-1}\tilde X,\mathcal{L}_{\overline\pi}\tilde C_t^{-1}\tilde Y$ (see \cite{gw} for details).
 Then,

-\end{proof} Although, the term $\tilde z_t$ plays no role on the applications in this paper, we claim that it is, actually, non-decreasing with respect to $t$.
+\end{proof} Since the $\tilde z_t$ shall play some role in the next applications in this paper, we shall study it in more detail.
+We first claim that it isnon-decreasing with respect to $t$.
 This is a crucial observation since $\tilde z_0$ is an essential part of the initial curvature: since $\bar\pi:(\cal P\times F,g\times g_F)\to(M,h )$ is chosen to be a Riemannian submersion, $\tilde z_0$ is the $A$-tensor term on the submersion formula.
 Or, equivalently, taking $t=0$ in Theorem \ref{thm:secnew},